Australian Institute of Health and Welfare

 Some outlets do not report on all service users, and it is not possible to accurately estimate the missing number of service users.
 Services provided under the NDA vary between jurisdictions.

-The latest data quality statement for the DS NMDS is available at Disability Services National Minimum Data Set (DS NMDS) - Data Quality Statement.
+The latest data quality statement for the DS NMDS is available at <Disability Services National Minimum Data Set (DS NMDS) - Data Quality Statement>.

 National Community Mental Health Care Database (NCMHCD)

 The National Community Mental Health Care Database (NCMHCD) compiled by the AIHW contains data on service contacts provided by specialised public mental health services in Australia.
 A mental health service contact is the provision of a clinically significant service by a specialised mental health service provider for patients.
 Any one patient can have one or more service contacts.
 Service contacts include face-to-face communication as well as telephone, video link or other forms of direct communication.
 Service contacts can be with the patient or with a third party, such as a carer or family member, or other professional or mental health workers or other service providers.
-States and territories supply this data annually, and the AIHW publishes the data annually in the Mental health services in Australia report.
+States and territories supply this data annually, and the AIHW publishes the data annually on the Mental health subsite.

 Data elements in the collection include demographic characteristics of patients, clinical information, principal diagnosis, mental health legal status, and service provision.